 Liturgical Color: White

 It has been observed that the dash (–) on a tombstone is far more important than the years that are on each side of it.
-What happened in the time of that dash is more important than the date of birth or death.
+What happened in the time of that dash is more important than one’s date of birth or death.
 For most people that dash denotes work.
 Mankind works.
 All the time.
 And the will of God for us cannot be found outside of what we spend most of our life doing.
-If that were the case then we wouldn’t have much of a religion.
+If that were the case, then we wouldn’t have much of a religion.
 God is found in our work.
 So if we do it well, we give him glory, and if we do it poorly, we offer him a shoddy sacrifice.
 The earth becomes our altar when our daily work is our daily offering.
-Constant, daily work was good enough for St. Joseph and for the Son of God.
+Constant, daily work was good enough for Saint Joseph and for the Son of God.
 So it is good enough for all of God’s children as well.
-Work is a pathway to holiness, and St. Joseph the Worker stands by our side to encourage us towards the reward that our daily sweat and labor will earn.
+Work is a pathway to holiness, and Saint Joseph the Worker stands by our side to encourage us toward the reward that our daily sweat and labor will earn.

-St. Joseph the Worker, inspire all laborers of mind or body to work for their daily bread as much as your glorification.
+Saint Joseph the Worker, inspire all laborers of mind or body to work for their daily bread as much as your glorification.
 May our work be done well to perfect us and to make us participants in completing the creation you began in Genesis.